Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 Guiding principles

 • The dose for Imvamune is 0.5 mL given subcutaneously.
 In case of vaccine shortages, 0.1 mL dose administered intradermally can also be used for the second dose.
-Note: errors related to intradermal administration will not be the focus of this document as there is no shortage of Imvamune in Canada.
+Note: errors related to intradermal administration will not be the focus of this document as there is no current shortage of Imvamune in Canada and therefore the intradermal administration of the vaccine is not recommended.

 • Doses that are too high are considered valid.